SamsungInternet/stack-overflow-feed-bot/README.md

 # Slack Bot – Stack Overflow Feed

-Posts links in Slack for each new Stack Overflow question with a given tag.
+Posts links in Slack for each new Stack Overflow question that match a given search query.

 ## Setup